Lei-Ding07/lei-ding07.github.io/_pages/about.md

 ## Academic Research and Conference Papers:
+### 1. Gaussian differential privacy on Riemannian manifolds (NeurIPS 2023)
+- We develop an advanced approach for extending Gaussian Differential Privacy (GDP) to general Riemannian manifolds.

 ### 1. Local Differential Privacy for Population Quantile Estimation (ICML 2023)
 - Developed a novel approach for estimating population quantiles with Local Differential Privacy.